 FIVE PROPOSED AMENDMENTS TO THE U.S. CONSTITUTION

 • Social Security Retirement, Social Security Disability Income, and Medicare shall each be designated as separate and independent Federal Trust Funds.
 Other funds may also be designated by Congress as Federal Trust Funds.
-Each Federal Trust Fund shall be separately and independently managed by a Board of Trustees who shall be required to comply with all of the Federal laws and fiduciary responsibilities applicable to private sector and other public sector pension and Trust Funds.
+Each Federal Trust Fund shall be separately and independently managed by a Board of Trustees who shall be required to comply with all the Federal laws and fiduciary responsibilities applicable to private sector and other public sector pension and Trust Funds.

 • The Federal Trust Funds Boards of Trustees will consist of no fewer than seven members.
 Once established, every two years the terms of no fewer than two of the Trustees and Board Members shall expire.

-• Congress shall define in law the amounts citizens must contribute through taxation to each designated Federal Trust Fund, but may not designate the financial benefits to be received by citizens participating in that Federal Trust Fund.
+• Congress shall define in law the amounts citizens must contribute through taxation to each designated Federal Trust Fund but may not designate the financial benefits to be received by citizens participating in that Federal Trust Fund.

 • Each Federal Trust Fund must be maintained in a separate account at the Federal Reserve Bank in Washington, D.C. and must be separated from the general operating funds of the Federal Government.